artefactual/atom-docs/admin-manual/customization/theming.rst

    class arCorcovadoPluginConfiguration extends sfPluginConfiguration {
-     public static
+     // Summary and version.
+AtoM recognizes any plugin as a theme as long as
+     // the $summary string contains the word "theme" in it (case-insensitive). public static
        $summary = 'Theme plugin, extension of arCorcovadoPlugin.',
        $version = '0.0.1';

      public function contextLoadFactories(sfEvent $event)
      {
+       // Here we are including the CSS stylesheet build in our pages.
        $context = $event->getSubject();
        $context->response->addStylesheet('/plugins/arCorcovadoPlugin/css/min.css', 'last', array('media' => 'all'));
      }

      public function initialize()
      {
+       // Run the clas method contextLoadFactories defined above once Symfony
+       // is done loading the internal framework factories.
        $this->dispatcher->connect('context.load_factories', array($this, 'contextLoadFactories'));

+       // This allows us to override the application decorators.
        $decoratorDirs = sfConfig::get('sf_decorator_dirs');
        $decoratorDirs[] = $this->rootDir.'/templates';
        sfConfig::set('sf_decorator_dirs', $decoratorDirs);

+       // This allows us to override the contents of the application modules.
        $moduleDirs = sfConfig::get('sf_module_dirs');
        $moduleDirs[$this->rootDir.'/modules'] = false;
        sfConfig::set('sf_module_dirs', $moduleDirs);
      }
    }

-You may also have to clear the Symfony cache, depending on the configuration of your environment but it's not necessary in our Vagrant box.
+You may also have to :ref:`clear the Symfony cache <maintenance-clear-cache>`, depending on the configuration of your environment but it's not necessary in our Vagrant box.
 Now open the theme manager in AtoM found under the Admin menu.
 The new arCorcovadoPlugin should appear and you can enable it now.
 We have not defined our stylesheets yet so you will basically see a bunch of text and links on a blank page.
 We are going to fix that now.

 Download the reference stylesheet and compile it: